MaaxGr/ImmichTinder/README.md

     - `id`, `localDateTime`, `takenAt`, and `location` (with `text`, `city`, `state`, `country`, `latitude`, `longitude` when available).

 - GET `/api/image?id=ASSET_ID`
-  - Streams the original image bytes for the given asset ID.
+  - Streams the preview thumbnail bytes for the given asset ID (Immich `size=preview`).
   - Response headers include `Content-Type: image/jpeg` and an inline `Content-Disposition`.

 - POST `/api/like`
   - Adds the asset to your configured Immich album (see `IMMICH_ALBUM_ID`).
   - Body: `{ "id": "ASSET_ID" }`

 - POST `/api/dislike`
   - Currently a no-op placeholder that just validates the payload and returns `{ success: true }`.
   - Body: `{ "id": "ASSET_ID" }`

 - POST `/api/superlike`
-  - Adds the asset to your configured Immich Superlike album (see `IMMICH_SUPERLIKE_ALBUM_ID`).
+  - Marks the asset as favorite in Immich and adds it to `IMMICH_ALBUM_ID`.
   - Body: `{ "id": "ASSET_ID" }`

+- POST `/api/delete`
+  - Deletes the asset from Immich.
+Tries single-asset delete first and falls back to bulk delete if needed.
+  - Body: `{ "id": "ASSET_ID" }`

 ## How it works (high level)

 - The client requests a random asset via `/api/random`.
 - When an image needs to be displayed, the client requests `/api/image?id=...` which the server proxies to Immich and returns the binary data.
-- Likes/dislikes are posted to server routes which can be wired to Immich (favorite toggle) when desired.
+- Likes and superlikes are posted to server routes that update Immich (album add, and favorite for superlike).
+Dislike is currently a no-op.
+Deletion is performed via `/api/delete`.

 ## Troubleshooting

-- 400 Missing id in request body: Ensure you send `{ id: "..." }` to `/api/like` or `/api/dislike`.
+- 400 Missing id in request body: Ensure you send `{ id: "..." }` to `/api/like`, `/api/dislike`, `/api/superlike`, or `/api/delete`.
 - 400 Missing ?id parameter: Provide `?id=...` when calling `/api/image`.
-- 404 Image not found: The asset might be missing or the ID is wrong.
+- 404 Image not found (from `/api/image`): The asset might be missing or the ID is wrong.
+- 500 Server misconfigured: IMMICH_ALBUM_ID is missing (for like/superlike).
+Set it in environment variables.
 - 5xx from Immich: Verify `IMMICH_URL` and `IMMICH_TOKEN`, and that your Immich server is reachable from the app/container.

 ## Scripts